 How can you make a difference?

-The WASH Officer reports to the WASH Specialist (NO-3 level) under the guidance of the Chief of WASH (P5).
+The WASH Officer reports to the WASH Specialist who is at Level 3 for supervision.
 The WASH Officer provides technical, operational and administrative assistance throughout the WASH programming process.
 The Officer prepares, manages and implements a variety of technical and administrative tasks, related to the development, implementation, monitoring and evaluation of the WASH output results of the country programme.

 Summary of key functions/accountabilities: